marvrez/Maze-generator-and-solver/README.md

 # Maze-generator-and-solver
-Simple Maze generator and solver made with GLFW and OpenGL.
+Simple GLFW application that generates maze, then solves it.

 Growing Tree Algorithm was used to generate the maze.